sf-explorer/documentation/docs/1. OrgDetails/index.md

 ---
-description: Browse FSC model and generate documentation contextualized to your org
+description: Browse and analyze your salesforce org focusing on the object you most use
 title: Org Details
 keywords:
   - Documentation
+  - Salesforce
+  - PermissionSet
+  - PermissionSetGroup
 ---
 import D3Graphviz from '../../src/components/D3Graphviz'